Peter Herbert Jensen

-Peter Herbert Jensen (28 November 1913, Göttingen – 17 August 1955, Quend) was a German experimental nuclear physicist.
+Peter Herbert Jensen (28 November 1913 – 17 August 1955) was a German experimental nuclear physicist.
 During World War II, he worked on the German nuclear energy project, known as the Uranverein.
 After the war, he was a department director in the high-voltage section of the Max Planck Institute for Chemistry, in Mainz, and a supernumerary professor at the University of Mainz.

 Education

 From 1932 to 1938, Jensen studied at the Universität Göttingen and the Albert-Ludwigs-Universität Freiburg.
 He received his doctorate in 1938, under Georg Joos at the University of Göttingen.